This reclusive heir is the most powerful foe to Gavin Newsom’s plan to redraw California’s maps

 He spent about $14 million on the two measures, but reformers who worked with him at the time said he gave more than just his money.

-“He went over everything with a fine-toothed comb,” Kathay Feng, the former president of Common Cause, told the New York Times in 2010.
+“He went over everything with a fine-toothed comb,” Kathay Feng, the former state director of Common Cause California, told the New York Times in 2010.
 “But it forced us to do our homework.
 He’s a thoughtful, geeky guy.”

 Beyond his direct contributions to Proposition 20, Munger also helped finance the distribution of “Gerrymandering,” a documentary on legislative map drawing released in September 2010.
 Munger helped mail 660,000 free DVDs of the film to California voters and sponsored its theatrical release.

-Note: CORRECTION: This story has been corrected to reflect that Kathay Feng is former state director of Common Cause California, not the former president of Common Cause.